codeinthehole/codeinthehole.hugo/content/tips/vim-lists.md

 supports a wider array of languages.
 It's worth installing to build tags files for your projects.

-There are various ways of ensuring your tag files are kept up-to-date.
-Since it takes a few seconds to generate the tags file in some projects I work on, I do it manually with a `,ct` mapping.

 ### Tip: Use `:tjump` as your default "jump to tag" command

 If it's common for your codebase to have multiple matches for identifiers (which